The BEST Italian Grinder Salad

 Ingredient Notes

-This salad is made with many of the same ingredients as a classic Italian sub.
-Here’s an overview of what you’ll need, but be sure to scroll down to the recipe card below for the exact measurements.
+This salad is made with your favorite sandwich ingredients in a classic Italian sub.
+Here’s an overview of the simple ingredients you’ll need, but be sure to scroll down to the recipe card below for the exact measurements.

-• Banana peppers: Adding banana peppers to this salad seriously takes it to the next level– so good.
-Be sure to grab the mild kind if you don’t like anything spicy.
+• Banana peppers: Banana peppers are a must for this grinder salad.
+Grab the mild kind if you don’t like anything spicy.
 I prefer banana peppers, but you can use pepperoncini peppers too!

 Dressing Ingredients